 - Board of Regents: The governing body of the University System of Georgia

-The employment of all persons under the age of eighteen (18) years shall be in compliance with U.S. Department of Labor regulations.
-Employees under the age of eighteen (18) must also provide a Work Permit to the employing institution.
-Special attention should be given to the employment prohibition of persons under the age of eighteen (18) in hazardous occupations.
+The employment of all persons under the age of eighteen (18) years shall be in compliance with the regulations of the U.S. Department of Labor.
+Special attention should be given to the prohibition of the employment of persons under the age of eighteen (18) in hazardous occupations.

 Each institution shall establish procedures to implement and comply with this policy.
 Generally, the minimum age for hire into a regular position an institution within the USG is eighteen (18) years of age.
 Each institution may allow departments to hire persons’ age sixteen (16) and seventeen (17) into temporary positions during recognized school breaks under the following conditions.
 Any department considering hiring an individual under the age of eighteen (18) must coordinate this through the Human Resources Office.